 How to test PCBs with FCT

-The PCB Functional Test (FCT) checks that the correct electronics are working.
+PCB Functional Tests (FCT) are aimed at checking if a board is working properly.
 These tests are used at the end of the manufacturing process, verifying a PCB’s functionality and its performance to specifications.
 Due to the design complexity and individual testing needs, PCBa functional testing can be either simple confirmation that the product will power up or a more complex investigation.
 A thorough production testing can be conducted according to requirements, protocols, or standards and includes software testing.

 Functional testing is a must-have during small-batch manufacturing or prototyping when you need to be sure of the functionality of every PCB.